 - Switch to a different network.

-This article explains the difference between a private and a public IP address.
+This article explains the difference between a Public vs Private IP address in Australia.
 Even though both of these IP address types are important for connecting to the internet, private and public IP address serves completely different purposes.

 If you are willing to set up a small network at a small office or home, private IP addresses are the best.
 On the contrary, if you wish for a network of broader coverage, then public IP addresses will be your best bet.

-It is wise to use a VPN to hide both your public and private IP addresses.
+It is wise to use a VPN to hide both your public and private IP addresses in Australia.
 You can also safeguard your internet usage by using public IP addresses using a VPN.
 However, should always opt for the best VPN service, instead of anyone the industry has to offer.

-We hope you liked our public vs. private IP address guide.
+We hope you liked our Public vs Private IP address guide in Australia.
 Cheers!